aegiacometti/netor/docs/how_to_use.rst

 will allow you to execute commands on it super fast since it doesn't require to go through the login process, since it is already connected, and on the other hand it keep in an internal DB/like cache all the facts, arps, IPs, and some others things about the device, and you don't even have to worry about installing and managing a DB software like any other tool in the market require.
-You will learn how cool it that about SaltStack and is a big difference with Ansible.
+You will learn how cool it that about Salt and is a big difference with Ansible.
-In fact, Ansible is beautiful, but SaltStack take thing to another level.
+In fact, Ansible is beautiful, but Salt take thing to another level.

-Later on i will talk about the SaltStack event-bus, wow that is sooo cool too.
+Later on i will talk about the Salt event-bus, wow that is sooo cool too.

 11. That is it.
-Now start "playing" with Ansible and SaltStack.
+Now start "playing" with Ansible and Salt.